Promotional Pricing - Definition, Importance, Types & Example

 Promotional Pricing is one of the most powerful sales promotion techniques in which the prices are reduced drastically for a short duration.
 It is also termed as On Sale pricing.
-This helps to increase the demand for the product.
+It works as a pricing strategy that helps to increase the demand for the product.

 Promotional pricing is widely used both by manufacturers & retailers to gain market share & attract the customers to product, shop or a brand.
 Manufacturers use this technique to make customers aware of a particular product line or services or a particular brand.
 While for retailers, instead of a particular product or brand, the price discount is given on many products so as to get the consumer to buy a variety of things from the shop.